ChanthMiao/ghc-wiki-mirror/zuri-hac2014.md

                     </td>
 <th>
-                      <a href="https://gitlab.haskell.org/ghc/ghc/issues/95">GHCi :edit command should jump to the the last error</a>
+                      <a href="https://gitlab.haskell.org/ghc/ghc/issues/95">GHCi :edit command should jump to the last error</a>